ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
-- California Burning - Katherine Blunt
+- "What Do You Care What Other People Think?" - Richard P. Feynman
 - The 48 Laws of Power - Robert Greene

 ### 2024
+- California Burning - Katherine Blunt
 - A Hacker's Mind - Bruce Schneier
 - Die With Zero - Bill Perkins
 - The Bomber Mafia - Malcolm Gladwell